Sierra Nevada Adventures Multi Day Rides

 This dual sport adventure ride is perfect for medium to large dual sport adventure bikes.

-Off-road terrain is rated "easy to mild" with some "moderate" and lots of adventure.
+Off-road terrain is rated "easy , mild and moderate" with some "challenging" and lots of adventure.

 Ride distance 600+ miles (75+ miles dirt roads)